Yisroel Hopstein: Hasidic masters

 Rabbi Israel's path to Hasidism began under the tutelage of Rabbi Shmelke Hurwitz of Nikolsburg, who introduced him to the movement.
-He became a devoted student (talmid) of Rabbi Dov Ber, the Maggid of Mezritch, who led the Hasidic movement after the passing of the Baal Shem Tov.
-During this time, the Maggid recognized the young man's genius, saintliness, and extensive knowledge.
+He became a devoted student (talmid) of Rabbi Dov Ber, the Maggid of Mezritch, who led the Hasidic movement after the death of the Baal Shem Tov.
 The Maggid requested that Rabbi Israel undertake the important scholarly task of creating an accurate edition of the liturgy, the Siddur Ha'Arizal (Prayer Book according to the teachings of Isaac Luria).
 The Maggid foretold that through Israel's influence, people in Warsaw would begin adopting the Lurianic Liturgy (known as Nusah Ari).

-After the passing of the Maggid of Mezritch in 1772, Rabbi Israel became a follower of Rabbi Elimelech of Lizhensk.
-At Lizhensk, Rabbi Israel was counted among the four greatest primary disciples, and upon the passing of Rabbi Elimelech, Rabbi Israel was said to have inherited his power of the heart.
+After the death of the Maggid of Mezritch in 1772, Rabbi Israel became a follower of Rabbi Elimelech of Lizhensk.
+At Lizhensk, Rabbi Israel was counted among the four greatest primary disciples.
 He maintained close ties with contemporaries such as Rabbi Levi Isaac of Berdichev.

 Leadership in Kozhnitz

 Rabbi Israel served as a melamed (teacher) for youths initially, eventually adopting the style of orator or maggid.
 In approximately 1766 (5525), he was formally appointed as the Maggid of Kozhnitz (Kozienice) and its surrounding villages, including Magnishov and Gritza.
 He also established a yeshiva there.

 He became Rebbe in 1785 (5546).
 With the possible exception of the Chozeh (Seer) of Lublin, the Kozhnitzer Maggid was regarded as the central authority of Hasidism in Poland in his generation.